 In accordance with state law, each year the State Auditor's Office releases an audit report concerning its review of the state's basic financial statements.
 As set forth in more detail in the 2020 Annual Comprehensive Financial Report, including the Independent State Auditor's Report contained therein, the California State Auditor (the "State Auditor") issued an unmodified opinion on 11 components of the Basic Financial Statements, including the General Fund, but issued a modified opinion on each of the three remaining components of the Basic Financial Statements.
 A modified opinion, comprised of a disclaimer of opinion, was issued for the Unemployment Programs Fund financial statements.
-A modified opinion, comprised of a qualified opinion, has been issued for each of the Federal Fund financial statements.
+A modified opinion, comprised of a qualified opinion, has been issued for each of the Federal Fund financial statements and the business-type activities component of the government-wide financial statements.
 The modified opinions are the result of ongoing challenges experienced by the state's Employment Development Department ("EDD") in administering California's unemployment insurance program (since the onset of the COVID-19 pandemic) and preparing its financial statements using FI\$Cal (defined below).
 See "STATE FINANCES-OTHER ELEMENTS-Unemployment Insurance."
 For a more detailed explanation of these modified opinions see the Independent Auditor's Report beginning on the first page of the Financial Section of the 2020 Annual Comprehensive Financial Report.